ynCAOr06/Game-Dev-Demo/dajiyu-master/README.md

 ### Overview

-This is a Web App game project, and it is desigend for monbile devices with vertical screen view.
-The web service is based on Tencent cloud and you can lick [this link](https://jiyushengkui--kuailedajiyi.vercel.app/) to play the game!
+This is a Web App game project, and it is desigend for monbile devices with vertical screen view./ The web service is based on Tencent cloud and you can lick [this link](https://jiyushengkui--kuailedajiyi.vercel.app/) to play the game!

 You can find all source code in /src.